-The governing body and the executive officers of the healthcare organization bear the ultimate responsibility for its compliance, or lack of it.
-The organization’s governing body is responsible for directing the organization’s administrators to develop and implement the compliance program together with authorizing funds to accomplish the task.
+The governing body and the executive officers of the healthcare organization bear the ultimate responsibility for its compliance or lack of it.
+The organization’s governing body is responsible for directing the organization’s administrators to develop and implement the healthcare compliance program together with authorizing funds to accomplish the task.

-A compliance program is an imperative for every healthcare organization and provider.
-Since it is an ongoing process, every organization needs to constantly review and examine its policies and procedures to ensure adherence to requirements established by laws, regulations and professional standards as well as to regularly audit its performance.
+A healthcare compliance program is imperative for every healthcare organization and provider.
+Since it is an ongoing process, every organization needs to constantly review and examine its policies and procedures to ensure adherence to requirements established by laws, regulations, and professional standards as well as to regularly audit its performance.

 The Office of Inspector General (OIG) for the United States Department of Health and Human Services (HHS) is charged with identifying and combating waste, fraud, and abuse in more than 300 of HHS programs, including Medicare and programs conducted by agencies within HHS, such as the Food and Drug Administration, the Centers for Disease Control and Prevention, and the National Institutes of Health.

-The current Inspector General for HHS is Daniel R. Levinson.
+The current Inspector General for HHS is Christi Grimm.

 The OIG consists of the following six components:

-The Office of Evaluation and Inspections (OEI) conducts management and program evaluations that focus on issues of concern to HHS, the Congress and the public.
-OEI generally focuses on identifying instances in which the management of large HHS programs can be improved to increase the well-being of beneficiaries or to save Federal health care dollars.
+The Office of Evaluation and Inspections (OEI) conducts management and program evaluations that focus on issues of concern to HHS, Congress, and the public.
+OEI generally focuses on identifying instances in which the management of large HHS programs can be improved to increase the well-being of beneficiaries or to save Federal healthcare dollars.

-The Office of Counsel to the Inspector General (OCIG) represents OIG in all civil and administrative fraud cases and, in connection with these cases, negotiates and monitors corporate integrity agreements, a compliance agreement in which health care providers or other entities consent to a set of obligations in order to avoid being excluded from participating in any Federal health care program.
-OCIG also provides guidance to the health care industry to promote compliance with Federal laws and regulations and provides legal support to OIG operations.
+The Office of Counsel to the Inspector General (OCIG) represents OIG in all civil and administrative fraud cases and, in connection with these cases, negotiates and monitors corporate integrity agreements, a healthcare compliance agreement in which healthcare providers or other entities consent to a set of obligations in order to avoid being excluded from participating in any Federal healthcare program.
+OCIG also provides guidance to the healthcare industry to promote compliance with Federal laws and regulations and provides legal support to OIG operations.

 The Immediate Office, which includes the Office of External Affairs which handles OIG’s interactions with Congress and the public, is directed by the Inspector General with the assistance of the Principal Deputy Inspector General and his staff.